0

 Who was involved:

 The study is a literature review by European menopause specialists and gynecologists, combining findings from observational studies, cross-sectional surveys, and clinical trials.
-It didn’t test new treatments but focused on interpreting real-world data.
+It didn't test new treatments but focused on interpreting real-world data about VVA and its effects on women's lives.

 What they found:

-• The condition impacts more than just sex; it reduces quality of life, sleep, confidence, and intimate relationships.
+• The impact extends well beyond the bedroom — affecting quality of life, sleep, confidence, and intimate relationships.

 Why it matters: